 How to Paint Imperial Fists with Contrast Paint

-This video tutorial looks at a couple of the new Contrast paints from Games Workshop and I see if I can paint an Imperial Fist using ‘Imperial Fist’ paint!
+This video tutorial looks at how to paint Imperial Fists with Contrast Paints, using a couple of the new Contrast paints from Games Workshop and specifically using ‘Imperial Fist’ paint!
 I also go through top techniques and tips you can use on all your Space Marines.

 Video Tutorial: How to Paint Imperial Fists with Contrast Paint